-Zurich is also home to the most expensive retail or shopping street in the world, called the Brahonstrasse.
-The beauty of Zurich Old Town is magnified by the Limmat river that flows through the city.
-Take a stroll along the river banks or hop on a cruise, either way you won’t be disappointed.
+Zurich is also home to the most expensive retail or shopping street in the world, called the Bahnhofstrasse.
+The beauty of Zurich Old Town is magnified by the Limmat River that flows through the city.
+Take a stroll along the river banks or hop on a cruise, either way, you won’t be disappointed.

-Other popular attractions in Zurich include the FIFA World Cup Museum, which is a must visit for soccer lovers.
-It is located just a few minutes outside of old town.
+Other popular attractions in Zurich include the FIFA World Cup Museum, which is a must-visit for soccer lovers.
+It is located just a few minutes outside of the old town.

 Lake Zurich Promenade is also located in the same district and this is where most cruises to Lake Zurich depart from.
 It is a lovely place to explore during summers, whether or not you wish to take a cruise.

-Zurich is an easy option for first time visitors to Switzerland.
-Keeping Zurich as a base, you can explore a lot of other places like Rhine falls, Bern, Lucerne, Interlaken and Basel.
+Zurich is an easy option for first-time visitors to Switzerland.
+Keeping Zurich as a base, you can explore a lot of other places like the Rhine falls, Bern, Lucerne, Interlaken, and Basel.

 Bern – Capital City of Switzerland

-The city dates back to the 12th century so there’s plenty of history to discover and your first stop should be the Zytglogge, Bern’s famous clock-tower.
-It features an intricate clock face and mechanical figures which ‘perform’ every hour.
+The city dates back to the 12th century so there’s plenty of history to discover and your first stop should be the Zytglogge, Bern’s famous clock tower.
+It features an intricate clock face and mechanical figures that ‘perform’ every hour.

 Keep an eye out also, for the numerous fountains in the Old Town which were built to commemorate significant historical events.

-For wonderful views over the city, head to Berner Munster – the city’s cathedral that was built from 1421.
-If you’re energetic enough to climb the steps of the 100-metre tower, you’ll be rewarded for your effort.
+For wonderful views over the city, head to Berner Munster – the city’s cathedral that was built in 1421.
+If you’re energetic enough to climb the steps of the 100-meter tower, you’ll be rewarded for your effort.
 Prefer to stay on the ground?
 No problem, be sure to check out the impressive 12-metre-high stained glass windows inside the cathedral.